privacyguides/privacyguides.org/docs/basics/hardware.md

 !!! warning

     Some devices do not have the proper hardware for secure face authentication.
 There's two main types of face authentication: 2D and 3D.
 3D face authentication makes use of a dot projector that lets the device create a 3D depth map of your face.
 Make sure that your device has this capability.

 Android defines three [security classes](https://source.android.com/docs/security/features/biometric/measure#biometric-classes) for biometrics; you should check that your device is class 3 before enabling biometrics.

-### General Tips
+### Device Encryption

-If your device is [encrypted](../encryption.md), turning it fully off is more secure than leaving it on.
-On phones, this is referred to as BFU and AFU respectively.
-If your threat model includes high-resource adversaries like the government, you may want to turn your device fully off whenever you aren't using it.
-For other threat models, it's still a good idea to lock it before you leave and make sure the lock screen is password protected.
+If your device is [encrypted](../encryption.md), your data is most secure when your device is completely powered off (as opposed to merely asleep), i.e. before you've entered your encryption key or lock screen password for the first time.
+On phones, this state of higher security is referred to as "Before First Unlock" (BFU), and "After First Unlock" (AFU) once you enter the correct password after a reboot/power-on.
+AFU is considerably less secure against digital forensics toolkits and other exploits, compared to BFU.
+Therefore, if you are concerned about an attacker with physical access to your device, you should turn it off fully whenever you aren't using it.

+This may be impractical, so consider whether it's worth it, but in either case even AFU mode is effective against most threats, given you are using a strong encryption key.

 ## External Hardware